 Small tasks go together.
 Any tasks that will take less than one Pomodoro should be combined with other simple tasks.
 For example, "write rent check," "set vet appointment," and "read Pomodoro article" could go together in one session.

 Once a pomodoro is set, it must ring.
 The pomodoro is an indivisible unit of time and can not be broken, especially not to check incoming emails, team chats, or text messages.
-Any ideas, tasks, or requests that come up should be taken note of to come back to later.
-A digital task manager like Todoist is a great place for these, but pen and paper will do too.
+Any ideas, tasks, or requests that come up should be noted to return to later.
+A digital task manager like Todoist is a great place for these, but pen and paper will do, too.

 In the event of an unavoidable disruption, take your five-minute break and start again.
 Cirillo recommends that you track interruptions (internal or external) as they occur and reflect on how to avoid them in your next session.